Pappa Fourway: Background

 Pappa Fourway was a powerfully built bay horse standing 16 hands high, bred in County Tipperary, Ireland, by the Ballykisteen Stud.
 He was sired by Pappageno, a stallion best known for stayers and National Hunt horses, including the Scottish Grand National winner Pappageno's Cottage.
 His dam was a mare named Oola Hills, who was the ancestor of Park Top, Lyric Fantasy and Royal Applause.
 As a yearling, Pappa Fourway was sent to the sales, where he was purchased for 150 guineas and entered into the ownership of Mrs Elaine Goldson.
 The colt went into training at William Parker "Bill" Dutton's Grove Cottage stable at Malton, North Yorkshire.
 Dutton (1901-1958) had been a successful amateur jockey, winning the 1928 Grand National on Tipperary Tim before training major winners in both flat and jump racing.
 He trained another outstanding sprinter in Right Boy and won the Cheltenham Gold Cup with Limber Hill.

 Racing career

 1954:two-year-old career

 Pappa Fourway won four times from seven starts as a two-year-old.
 He won the Moulton Stakes, finished second in the Lavant Stakes at Goodwood, and was third in the Malton Stakes.

 1955:three-year-old career

-Pappa Fourway began running in handicap races.
+Pappa Fourway began his second campaign by running in handicap races.
 He made his first appearance as a three-year-old in the Prince of Wales's Handicap at Chester on 3 May.
 Carrying a weight of 132 pounds he won by three lengths from thirteen opponents.
 Three weeks later, he was assigned a weight of 133 pounds in the Stewards' Stakes at Epsom and won by six lengths in a time of 55.4 seconds.
 On 31 May, Pappa Fourway won the Festival Stakes at Birmingham Racecourse by three lengths.